dj-wasabi/ansible-zabbix-agent/README.md

 * `zabbix_agent_become_on_localhost`: Set to `False` if you don't need to elevate privileges on localhost to install packages locally with pip.
 Default: True

+* `zabbix_install_pip_packages`: Set to `False` if you don't want to install the required pip packages.
+Useful when you control your environment completely.
+Default: True

 ## TLS Specific configuration

 These variables are specific for Zabbix 3.0 and higher: